fafaz/fafaz-javascript-library/README.md

 ## Instructions

-Install via add a css, javascript files from the [dist](dist) directory to your page.
+Install via add a css, javascript files from the [build](build) directory to your page.

 <br/>